Skip to main content

 Framework Signatures:

-• Router Patterns: Unnaturally efficient task delegation
+• Router Patterns: Systematic task delegation with characteristic retry patterns

 Technical Red Flags: